See the //email/testTo: ("TestReceiver") Full Documentation for complete information.

 Most production systems use the default SSL Version 'SSLv23:!SSLv3:!SSLv2' which means that the handshake format is compatible to SSL2.0 and higher, but that the successful handshake is limited to TLS1.0 and higher, that is no SSL2.0 or SSL3.0 because both of these versions have serious security issues and should not be used anymore.
 You can also use !TLSv1_1 and !TLSv1_2 to disable TLS versions 1.1 and 1.2 while still allowing TLS version 1.0.

 Setting the version instead to 'TLSv1' might break interaction with older clients, which need and SSL2.0 compatible handshake.
 On the other side some clients just close the connection when they receive a TLS version 1.1 request.
 In this case setting the version to 'SSLv23:!SSLv2:!SSLv3:!TLSv1_1:!TLSv1_2' might help.

 If this option is set the cipher list for the connection will be set to the given value, e.g. something like 'ALL:!LOW:!EXP:!aNULL'.
 Look into the OpenSSL documentation for more details.

 Unless you fail to contact your peer because of no shared ciphers it is recommended to leave this option at the default setting.
 The default setting prefers ciphers with forward secrecy, disables anonymous authentication and disables known insecure ciphers like MD5, DES etc. This gives a grade A result at the tests of SSL Labs.
 To use the less secure OpenSSL builtin default (whatever this is) set SSL_cipher_list to ''.

 Note that this will send one email per MX, which on a large email system could be many emails to the same address.
-Use the eMail MX Host option above to target just one MX host.
+Use either the Quick or the eMail MX Host options above to target just one MX host.